-by Freddy J. Nager, Founder Of Atomic Tango + Guy With A Hang-Up About Phone Calls…
+by Freddy Tran Nager, Founder Of Atomic Tango + Guy With A Hang-Up About Phone Calls…

-When I typed my very first email in 1994, I immediately thought, “Writer’s dream come true!”
+As I typed my very first email in 1994, I thought, “Writer’s dream come true!”

 - No more fumbling for the perfect words while speaking on the phone.